kinds of action explanation

 Motives

 Regarding this last point there's an interesting contrast between the concept of "motive" and of "intention".
 For sure there's some slack in how we use the words, but we're rather more likely to talk of unconscious motivation than of unconscious intention.
 Relatedly, whilst "motive" and "reason" are sometimes used interchangeable, we speak properly of motives even when reasoning doesn't really come into it.
 (Reasons bear a closer connection to reasoning than do motives.)
 "Why did George kill James?"
 "Well he knew perfectly well that it wasn't the right thing to do.
 But he was motivated by jealousy and a lust for revenge."
-Our new year's resolutions may be full of good intentions, but our being motivated by our vices makes it hard to keep to them.
-Thus intentions can remain in play even whilst our motivation rises and falls.
+Our new year's resolutions may be full of good intentions, but our being motivated by our vices makes it hard to keep to these intentions.
+Intentions can remain in play even whilst motivation rises and falls.
 The distinction is also legally important.
-George is charged with murder rather than manslaughter because he intended James to die; that was motivated by jealousy or anger or instead by greed is legally speaking neither here nor there.
+George is charged with murder rather than manslaughter because he intended James to die, but considerations of motive - whether the act was motivated by jealousy or anger or instead by greed - are often irrelevant when it comes to liability's discernment.

 Postscript on an argument by Davidson

 In the 1960s the American philosopher Donald Davidson, a chief pundit of causalism in the theory of action, came up with an argument against non-causal accounts which to my mind has been surprisingly influential.
 It goes like this: Suppose that Geoff goes into the George & Davis ice-cream shop.
 There are many reasons for which he could have done this.
 His girlfriend works there and he likes to go see and surprise her.
 He's hungry.
 Oh, and he wants to escape this peculiar man who is following him down the street.
 All of these desires of his are actual - they all, as Davidson might put it, in combination with the relevant knowledge or belief (he knows his girlfriend works there, he believes he has the money to buy an icecream, he thinks the man won't follow him into such a shop), 'rationalise' his action.
 And yet on this occasion he acts for only one of these reasons.
-If you ask him why he went into the shop he would say 'To escape the man', albeit that he will acknowledge that he genuinely also had the other desires.
-Now, according to Davidson, we can't understand the difference between the reason for which someone acts, and a reason which would, as Davidson might say, merely 'rationalise' the action, without the aid of causal glue to stick the reason and the action together.
-It is causality which makes a mere relation of intelligibility into something actually determinative of the action.
+The prima facie reasons give him a motive - but only one constitutes an intention.
+Thus if you ask him why he went into the shop he would say 'To escape the man', albeit that he will acknowledge that he genuinely also had the other prima facie reasons.
+Now, according to Davidson, we can't understand the difference between the reason for which someone acts, and a reason which would, as Davidson might say, merely 'rationalise' the action, without the aid of 'causal glue' to stick the first, 'operative', reason and the action together.
+It is causality, he says, which makes a mere relation of intelligibility into something actually determinative of the action.

 Perhaps somewhat peculiar about this scheme is Davidson's treating the desires and beliefs in question as reasons ('primary reasons' he calls them).
 The end adverted to with 'To escape the man' is after all hardly the (or any) kind of thing or event which could intelligibly function as a cause.
-But let that pass, since we can all readily agree that actual reasons can only be intelligibly ascribed to someone who at least has the requisite desires, and that 'I did it because I wanted to escape the man' is anyway a statement about a reason.
-And since I've already suggested that such reasons don't stand to actions as causes do to effects, it's surely necessary for me to show that Davidson's 'causal glue' isn't after all required.
+But let that pass, since we can all readily agree both that actual reasons can only be intelligibly ascribed to someone who at least has the requisite desires, and that 'I did it because I wanted to escape the man' is anyway a statement about a reason.
+And since I've already suggested that such reasons don't stand to actions as causes do to effects, what's surely necessary for me to show at this point is instead that Davidson's 'causal glue' isn't after all required.
 But this seems rather easy to do.
 First of all, it is, let's remember, perfectly intelligible that Geoff acted on all three desires.
-And in fact, absent reasons to think that certain of his desires are in any given case (as we might say) inoperative, this should I suggest simply be our default presumption.
-And what reasons for inoperativity might those be?
+And in fact, absent reasons to think that certain of his desires are in any given case (in the causalist lingo) inoperative, this should I suggest simply be our default presumption.
+And what reasons for 'inoperativity' might those be?
 They will I think be that despite, say, Geoff genuinely liking seeing his girlfriend he is today in a real rush, or despite his being hungry he is trying to better manage his diabetes.
-In other words, what makes such desires inoperative is not their failing to stand in causal as well as sense-making relations to the actions in question, but simply their less significant place in a larger set of sense-making relations.
+In other words, what makes such desires inoperative, what makes them mere wishes rather than realised intentions, is not their failing to stand in causal as well as sense-making relations to the actions in question, but simply their less significant place in a larger set of sense-making relations.
 To argue against this it would be necessary to think of a situation in which there are, given his general desires, various reasons why it would make sense for Geoff to do X, but, despite none of them being trumped by other desires (to not be late, to not put on weight), they nevertheless cannot to be counted as reasons for the action.
 I can't myself think of such a situation.
 Can you?

 Comments